4/03/2024 Home (link to here)

 We spent almost as time today sitting in our kitchen debating whether or not to chase this bird as we did driving to Bainbridge Island and back to see it.
 The bird's location, a seasonal pond in a well-groomed park in a well-to-do wooded neighborhood, was only 22 miles from our driveway but thanks to a long ferry wait, the trip over there took us three hours.
 I didn't mind.
 I had already written off the afternoon and did not expect to see the bird anyhow so whatever happened would be fine.

 The first thing that happened was that 90 minute ferry wait.
 Google navigation had not known about that.
 The second thing that happened was that my ventilator battery was just about dead.
-We had not known that, nor that the spare battery which we always keep in the car was also dead.
+We had not known about that, nor that the spare battery which we always keep in the car was also dead.
 Not until we were blocked into the ferry line did we realize that we had a problem.
 It wasn't actually much of a problem; we just kept the car idling the whole time with the ventilator plugged into the car charger.
-I was prepared to argue that it was a life or death situation for me if anyone complained about our disregard for the atmosphere, but nobody did.
+I was prepared to argue that it was a life or death situation for me if anyone complained about our disregard for our carbon footprint, but nobody did.

 After reviewing Google satellite maps of the bird's apparent reported location I had concluded that there was no wheelchair-accessible point from which I would be able to see it.
 I might have been right about that but while we were waiting for the ferry we received a new report which implied that our quarry was as of an hour earlier foraging right next to a paved jogging trail.
 We contacted Ed and Delia who had already been out on their own quest for a Solitary Sandpiper up near Port Townsend.
 They drove down to meet us and, arriving 15 minutes ahead of us, verified that our Solitary Sandpiper was still there.